 “Groups have needs, agendas, and problems, and the solution will come from government.”
 That’s the all-embracing formula.

 The fake appearance is: victim groups are fighting for recognition and special status, and the government is pushing back—but that’s now a ruse.
 That’s a cover story.
 In fact, victim groups and government have the same goal: a relationship based on dependence.
 One side depends and the other side gives and protects.

 The individual is out of the equation.
 He is portrayed as the greed-obsessed reason these victim groups exist and need help in the first place.

-Banks, Wall Street, and mega-corporations are depicted as the end result of individualism, whereas the government is valiantly striving to solve this endemic problem.
+Banks, Wall Street, and mega-corporations are depicted as the end result of individualism.

 In fact, government, banks, Wall Street, and mega-corporations are joined at the hip.
 They brush each other’s teeth first thing every morning.